michelou/flix-examples/examples/README.md

 <span id="footnote_03">[3]</span> ***Flix nightly builds*** [↩](#anchor_03)

 <dl><dd>
-We can select either the release version or the latest nightly build of the <a href="https://flix.dev/" rel="external">Flix</a> library to generate the target JAR file for each of the above examples :
+We can select the latest nightly build of the <a href="https://flix.dev/" rel="external">Flix</a> library instead of the release version to generate the target JAR file for each of the above examples :
 <ul>
 <li><code><b>build.bat</b></code> supports the <code>-nightly</code> option.</li>
 <li><code><b>make.exe</b></code> supports the <code>NIGHTLY=1</code> property.</li>